-“You want to engage [the parent] from the very beginning,” said Liz Barlowe, president of Aging Life Care Association, a member-based organization of aging life care professionals.
+“You want to engage from the very beginning,” said Liz Barlowe, president of Aging Life Care Association, a member-based organization of aging life care professionals.
 Making a mistake can be costly, she added.
 For example choosing a level of care that’s too much or too little and correcting that will take time, money and resources, she said.

 3. Evaluate professional care options